nightbox69/Speedruns/Games/Persona-5/Notes/General-Knowledge.md

   * Battle Memory ON (Preference but recommended)
   * Persona Memory OFF
   * Camera Speed High or Max
+  * Vibration - Your Preference
+  * Camera Shake - OFF

+## FPS Manipulation
+Persona skill animation switch to 30/60 (30 is faster), everything else (e.g. menuing, switching personas, guarding) is faster on 120.
+Use that to your advantage if you can.

 ## Avoiding Fights

-Always do this at all costs unless specified!!!!
+Always do this at all costs unless specified!
 Experience is very tight in this run.
 One extra kill in the late game can mean the difference between Ann and Ryuji gaining a level before a certain fight in the 3rd term.
 Otherwise the additional experience will cause you to learn skills in inopportune moments where you will need the skill you will delete for the next fight.
 Overall, don't kill the shadows, down them with their weakness and run away.
 The Notes has all shadow weaknesses until Futaba.
 After Futaba you're just expected to either avoid the fight entirely with either a Smokescreen or a Hypno Mist as Joker will have access to Repel Physical that will kill a Shadow if they attack Joker.
+You only need to battle shadows in Kamoshida's palace, and one fight each for Okumura's Palace ( only if you did the OoB) and Shido's Palace.

 ## Money
 You will need to have 214462 Yen before the Shido Boss Fight.
 This is doable by selling two Soma's (100k), Homonculus (20k, if not used in the Oberon Fight), Palace and Mementos Sellables, the Summer Lottery (30k - 100k depending on your luck) and working in the Flower Shop until you reach Kindness 4.
 This will give you 214462 Yen.
 A good breakpoint to determine if you will have the required money will be checking if you have 70-90k by Mid-November.
 If not, I suggest you either do a mementos run for additional sellables or kill the run coz you lack money.
 If you're just slightly behind of money you can opt out of buying Freeze Charms and just buy them before you enter the palace with Akechi at 1/9.